-Continuing my month of a culinary ‘tour’ of Asia, I decided to try my hand at baking naan, a traditional Indian flatbread.
+[Updated] Years ago when I was doing a culinary ‘tour’ of Asia, I decided to try my hand at baking naan, a traditional Indian flatbread.
 Naan is one of those things that once you’ve tried it, you are hooked.
-It is crispy on the outside and tender inside, traditionally cooked by slapping the dough on the inside of a hot tandoor or clay oven with a wet towel and letting it briefly bake.
+It is crispy on the outside and tender inside, and is traditionally cooked by slapping the dough on the inside of a hot tandoor or clay oven with a wet towel and letting it briefly bake.

 Indian Flatbread (Naan)

 - 1 tsp. sugar (I like to use raw sugar)

 - 1 packet active dried yeast

 - 2 Tbsp. melted ghee or vegetable oil

 - 1 Tbsp. melted ghee or butter, to coat

 - Stir 1/2 cup water and sugar in a bowl, stir in yeast and let sit until foamy, about 10 minutes.

 - In a large bowl, mix flour and salt and make a well.
 In the well, add yogurt, oil, yeast mixture and mix well.
 Gradually add remaining water until the mixture becomes a firm, sticky dough.
 Remove and on a lightly floured surface, knead by hand for about 8-10 minutes until the dough is smooth and elastic.

 - Coat a large bowl with a light layer of oil and return ball of dough to the bowl, turning to coat with the oil.
 Cover and let sit in draught-free place for 1-1 1/2 hours or until the dough has doubled in size.